"Roads? Where we're going, we don't need roads..."

 "What is this weird enduro style cyclocross event with beer stops and fairground camping?
 Who cares.
 They nailed it."
 Emily Kachorek, co-founder @squidbikes

 If a weekend camping, cycling and partying with fellow bike nuts sounds up your alley then Grinduro is for you.
 Blending, as the name suggests, elements of the US "gravel grinder" (off-road gran fondo) format with timed segments a la MTB enduro racing, Grinduro typifies the new breed of friendly, inclusive but still competitive cycling events growing around the gravel scene.
-This year saw the first UK edition take place on the Isle of Arran.
-So is it a race or a party?
-It's both.
-Look out for the next edition in 2019.
+2019 sees the second UK edition take place in Lamlash, on the Isle of Arran.

 9. Cowal Way Chase - 14 July 2019